Grand duchy: Associated titles

-In several Balto-Slavic languages (such as Russian and Lithuanian), the term often translated into English as "grand duke" is literally grand prince.
-In some western European languages (English, French, Spanish, Italian, Portuguese, etc.), the term "grand prince" was rare or non-existent, used to refer to some rulers of Russia, Transylvania or Tuscany prior to the 19th century.
+In several Slavic languages (such as Ukrainian, Belarusian and Russian), the term often translated into English as "grand duke" is literally grand prince.
+In some western European languages (English, French, Spanish, Italian, Portuguese, etc.), the term "grand prince" was rare or non-existent, used to refer to some rulers of Transylvania, Russia or Tuscany prior to the 19th century.
 In German and Scandinavian languages, both titles co-exist: Großherzog ("grand duke") and Großfürst ("grand prince").
 Fürst is specifically a monarchal title (as used, for example, by the imperial princes (Reichsfürsten) of the Holy Roman Empire and retained by several of the smaller post-1815 German states' rulers, and still in use today by the Prince of Liechtenstein) and is distinct from Prinz, which is used for a member of the dynasty of a monarch; both are translated as "prince" in English.

-Emerging from the Middle Ages, the rulers of Lithuania and of historic Russian states, as well as other Eastern European princes and later Russian dynasts, were referred to by the title Великий Князь (Veliky Knyaz, Großfürst), whose literal English translation is "grand prince" rather than "grand duke".
+Emerging from the Middle Ages, the rulers of Ruthenia (modern Ukraine), Lithuania and some Eastern Slavic states, as well as other Eastern European princes and later Russian dynasts, were referred to by the title Великий Князь (Veliky Knyaz, Großfürst), whose literal English translation is "grand prince" rather than "grand duke".
 Although grand prince is found in historical references, since the reign of Catherine the Great, the Russian Veliky Knyaz has usually been translated into English as "grand duke".
 Since the 18th century it has also been used to refer to cadets of the imperial House of Romanov who were children or patrilineal grandchildren of a Russian emperor.
 More remote descendants of emperors were titled "prince" (князь, knyaz).